RoyGBivens137/Math-for-All/README.md

 this repository is released under the [MIT License](LICENSE).
 Use it.
 Break it.
 Build on it.
 Just cite the ideas, credit the source, and share what you learn.
+The LEAN repository is under the apache 2.0 license and should not be confused with the MIT license for preprints listed here.

 📄 **Preprint:** [Geometric Refinement Transform (arXiv:2503.20096)](https://arxiv.org/abs/2503.20096)